Dumbbell Lying Rear Lateral Raise

 Dumbbell Lying Rear Lateral Raise Instructions

-1. Start by lying face down on a flat bench with a dumbbell in each hand.
+1. Lie face down on an incline bench (30 to 45 degrees) with a dumbbell in each hand.

 Dumbbell Lying Rear Lateral Raise Form & Visual